+Bradford, an intimate friend of William Penn, the one whose actions numerous critics have translated in a grave false light.
+He-Bradford-published in 168 The Temple of Wisdom.
+He also a short time after printed the first bible, and b sok, ever issued in this country.
+These are but a few of his many noble works, and simply upon his tombstome we read.
+Here lies the body of Mr. William Bradford, Printer, who departed this Life May 23rd.
+1752 aged 92 years etc., then followed a few grand verseo of a once noble spirit.
+As we pass near Bradford's grave Bradford, an intimate friend of William Penu, the one TABLE.
+Y SPRAY". d dainty lips, ips oulder, den hair that twine vice.
+Tis all that marks the last resting place of a once noble spirit.
+As we pass near Bradford's grave we find ourselves amidst stones of both eighteenth and seventeenth centuries.
+Ancient tombstones with odd epitaphs are looking solernn on every side.
+Time the great destroyer, has polished off many inscriptions and ornaments; and the few that we find but naturally suggest the wonderful steps of advancement where made in the present century.
+The various names, dates, and inscriptions are extractions.
 AMERICAN HISTORICAL PERIODICALS FROM THE AMERICAN ANTIQUARIAN SOCIETY This archive contains nearly 200 titles, starting in the Colonial era, moving through the Civil War and Reconstruction, and into the 20th century.
 These periodicals show how the significant events and major issues were presented and received by the people, providing a counterpoint to the major newspapers.
 As many of the periodicals were aimed at particular audiences, alternative views and arguments can be found on the same topics.
 One of the biggest strengths of this collection is the diversity of content.
 While the major issues are covered, the periodicals included go beyond politics, economics and general history.
 Alongside titles dedicated to arts and literature, there is coverage ranging from entertainment to agriculture, building a comprehensive and expansive record of the era.
 Many of the events and issues covered in these periodicals were influential in the course of America's development, and using this archive can help researchers analyse the effect they had on the culture, values, and national identity.
+KEY FACTS DATE: late nineteenth century SOURCE LIBRARY: American Antiquarian Society

-COVERING YEARS: SEVENTEENTH TO TWENTIETH CENTURIESSOURCE INSTITUTION: AMERICAN ANTIQUARIAN SOCIETY NEW COLLECTION Amateur Newspapers from the American Antiquarian Society Exclusive to Gale, Amateur Newspapers from the American Antiquarian Society is a one-of-a-kind archive that offers students and researchers a thorough analysis of how teens and young adults expressed themselves through amateur newspapers and periodicals.
-It is an extensive collection of amateur publications that were written, edited, and published-primarily by young people between the ages of 12 and 20 years old-during the second half of the nineteenth century in 48 U.S. states and in Canada.
+Amateur Newspapers from the American Antiquarian Society

+Exclusive to Gale, Amateur Newspapers from the American Antiquarian Society is a one-ofa-kind archive that offers students and researchers a thorough analysis of how teens and young adults expressed themselves through amateur newspapers and periodicals.
+It is an extensive collection of amateur publications that were written, edited, and publishedprimarily by young people between the ages of 12 and 20 years old-during the second half of the nineteenth century in 48 U.S. states and in Canada.
 Amateur newspapers can be likened to the social media of their time, giving teens and young adults a platform to express themselves and their opinions to a wider audience.
 Some papers focused on general news, while others offered editorials, coverage of the arts, original short fiction, essays, poetry, puzzles, or other areas of interest to the writers and editors.

-COVERING YEARS: LATE NINETEENTH CENTURY SOURCE INSTITUTION: AMERICAN ANTIQUARIAN SOCIETY
+KEY FACTS

+DATE: late nineteenth century

+SOURCE LIBRARY: American Antiquarian Society